Essential Optometric Practice Equipment: A Complete Guide

 Many practices use non-contact tonometry for screening and reserve Goldmann for patients requiring precise pressure monitoring.

-Optical Coherence Tomography
+Why Is Optical Coherence Tomography Essential?

 OCT technology has become essential for modern optometric practice.
-These instruments provide cross-sectional retinal imaging that revolutionizes glaucoma and macular disease management.
+These instruments provide cross-sectional retinal imaging that transforms glaucoma and macular disease management.
 Entry-level OCT systems start around $30,000, while premium systems reach $80,000 or more.

 If budget constraints require prioritization, OCT should rank near the top of your list.
 This technology enables earlier disease detection, improves documentation, and opens billing opportunities for imaging procedures.
 Practices report that OCT imaging adds $40,000 to $80,000 in annual revenue through procedure billing and improved disease management.

-Fundus Camera and Retinal Imaging
+What Do You Need for Fundus Camera and Retinal Imaging?

 Retinal photography documents the posterior segment and creates a baseline for monitoring change over time.
 Options range from tabletop fundus cameras ($15,000 to $40,000) to ultra-widefield systems ($50,000 plus).